KGBicheno/KGB_Nano/NaNo Challenge/Nano Draft.md

 His contact was out of the car as quickly as he'd jumped in.
 He jammed his thumb on the starter button, mis-aiming and torturing his thumbnail again.
 The vehicle vibrated at a different frequency to the rain and he pulled away from the crowd with one sweep of the steering.

 "Wholesale?" he thought.
-Five years ago he'd have lit up a cigarette.
+Years ago he'd have lit up a cigarette.

 # Family is what you make, not where you're born